Atmospheric specific humidity (column/profile)

 • First to provide global, direct observations of the amount of solar radiation entering and exiting Earth's system.
 This helped to confirm and improve the earliest climate models and laid the groundwork for Cloud and the Earth's Radiant Energy System (CERES) instruments on NASA's Terra and Aqua satellites and now on Suomi National Polar-orbiting Partnership satellite.

-• First to create a map of global distribution of photosynthetic organisms, such as phytoplankton, in the world's ocean from space.
+• First to create a map of the global distribution of photosynthetic organisms, such as phytoplankton, in the world's oceans from space.
 This helped scientists understand the ocean's role in the exchange of carbon around the world and led the way for missions such as SeaWiFS, Aqua and Terra.

 • First capability to globally measure the temperature in a planetary atmosphere quantitatively and qualitatively from space.
 This paved the way for instruments on NASA's Voyager, Cassini, Aqua and Terra.

 • First to map topography and Earth's mineral resources from space, which laid the groundwork for similar instruments on Earth-observing mapping satellites such as Landsat.

 • First satellite to reveal an ice-free opening in the Antarctica ice pack.
 This patch of open water called a polynya appeared during the winters of 1974-76 in the Weddell Sea and has not been observed since.